History of Brewing in Arizona

-Prohibition in the United States lasted from 1920 to 1933.
-Afterwards many breweries opened in Arizona, but the only successful one was the Arizona Brewery founded in Phoenix in 1933 by two brothers.
-It was eventually bought out by Canadian owned Carling in 1964 and that was the end of local brew in Arizona until many years later.
+Prohibition in Arizona lasted from 1915 to 1933.
+Afterwards many breweries opened in Arizona, but the only lasting one was the Arizona Brewing Company founded in Phoenix in 1933 by two brothers, Martin and Herman Fenster.
+It was eventually bought out by Canadian owned Carling in 1964.
+Though no longer locally owned or independent, the brewery stayed in business as a subsidiary until 1985.
+And that was the end of local beer in Arizona for several years.

-In 1978 Congress passed and then President Jimmy Carter signed House Resolution 1337, which among other things, legalized homebrewing allowing individuals "to produce wine and beer for personal and family use and not for sale”.
-This law helped pave the way for today's microbrew industry.
+In 1978 Congress passed, and President Jimmy Carter signed, House Resolution 1337, which among other things legalized homebrewing, allowing individuals "to produce wine and beer for personal and family use and not for sale”.
+This law helped pave the way for today's microbrewing industry.
 However it left the details to the states to work out.

-In 1978 Dave Harvan, an electrician and home brewer, moved to Bisbee at the age of 21.
-He thought he would like to start a brewery in the eclectic old town, but there were no laws in Arizona governing the opening of small breweries in the state.
-Rather than get discouraged, Dave headed to Phoenix in a second-hand tie and wingtips to lobby the state legislature in 1987.
+Also in 1978 Dave Harvan, an electrician and home brewer, moved to Bisbee at the age of 21.
+He learned to brew beer from a neighbor and later thought he would like to start a brewery, but there were no laws in Arizona allowing the opening of small breweries in the state.
+Rather than get discouraged, Dave headed to Phoenix in a second-hand tie and wingtips to lobby the state legislature.

-Dave Established the brewery in his garage in 1987 in South Bisbee and called it Electric Brewing.
+Dave opened the brewery in his garage in 1988 in South Bisbee and called it Electric Brewing.
 His most popular beer was called simply Electric Beer and was a light American style lager.
-There it prospered until 1991 when Dave got into some trouble with the law.
+The brewery prospered until 1991 when Dave got into some trouble with the law.

-In the year 2000, Dave, after studying welding at Cochise College, reopened the brewery in a new location in San Jose Square.
+In the year 2000, after studying welding at Cochise College, Dave reopened the brewery in a new location in San José Square.
 The brewery underwent some changes over time.
-In 2007, a couple of guys, one Dave Hoffman and his partner Scott Burge, made a deal with Dave to reproduce some of Dave's original recipes in Tempe, and eventually Dave's Electric Brewpub was opened in 2009, the same year Dave was in an automobile accident which badly injured his back which in part aided his decision to put the place up for sale.
+In 2003 Dave added a taproom.
+In 2007, a couple of guys, Dave Hoffman and his partner Scott Burge, made a deal with Dave to reproduce some of Dave's original recipes in Tempe, and Dave's Electric Brewpub was opened in 2009, the same year Dave was in an automobile accident which badly injured his back which in part aided his decision to put the brewery up for sale.

 In 2013, Dave sold the brewery to a couple from New England who renamed the place Beast Brewing Company and they continued running it until about 2016.
 When the mortgage returned to the lender, the brewery sat for about four years.
 Up for sale and abandoned.